jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 The top/bottom each have two long rows used for power distribution, noted as `+` and `–`.
 They are connected along the rows but not to each other or to their pair on the opposite side of the breadboard.

 **COMPONENTS**
 The middle of the breadboard is where we'll put all our components.
-This section is divided down the middle, with the top and bottom parts electrically separate from each other.
-The holes in each column (numbered, in this example) are connected to each other, but not across the middle gap.
+It's divided down the middle, with the top and bottom sections electrically separate from each other.
+The holes in each column (numbered, in this example) are connected to each other, but not across the middle gap or to adjacent rows.

 For example, the hole at `A1` is connected to the hole at `E1`, but not `F1` or `A2`.